treehouseaustin/team-guidelines/CONTRIBUTING.md

 The majority of client-side Javascript must be written as standard ES5 Javascript without the use of cross-compilers.
 The main exception will be Angular2 projects, specifically if they are isomorphic in approach, as these may be written with ES6 features and transpiled to compatible server and client variants.

-Code style follows the Google Javascript style guide and should be linted with ESLint using the [Google config](https://github.com/google/eslint-config-google).
+Code style follows a slightly relaxed Google Javascript style guide and should be linted with ESLint.
 See the [.eslintrc.js file](./.eslintrc.js) in this repository for the current list of exceptions configured.

+#### Angular

+In addition to the style guide above, client-side Angular components should conform to [johnpapa's Angular Style Guide](https://GitHub.com/johnpapa/angular-styleguide) with a specific emphasis towards structuring the application using Angular 1.5 `components` in preparation for Angular 2

+#### CSS and SASS

+Projects with CSS styling should be written in SASS and adhere to code style enforced by `sass-lint`.
+See the [.sass-lint.yml file](./.sass-lint.yml) and reference [sass-lint docs/rules](https://github.com/sasstools/sass-lint/tree/develop/docs/rules) for individual rule explanations.

+#### Linting

+Projects can be manually linted with `npm run lint`.
+If you are using Atom and have run the [environment provisioning scripts](https://github.com/treehouseaustin/environment-setup) your IDE comes configured with AtomLinter which will use all project-specific rules.
+If you are using a different IDE you should configure it with appropriate linting and not rely on the CI process to catch code style issues.

 This repository should be included as a development dependency to ensure the ESLint configuration stays consistent across all projects:

-1. `npm install @treehouse/guidelines --save-dev`
+1. `npm install @treehouse/guidelines eslint sass-lint --save-dev`

 2. Add the following to `package.json`:
 ```